jamiefolsom/arbotopia/_posts/2019-01-13-good-weather-and-good-birds-to-open-2019.md

 ![](/images/133485751.jpg)

-After we got to the ponds, which were almost completely iced over, we returned ticking of some other resident and winter birds, including a Northern Mockingbird:
+After we got to the nearly completely iced-over ponds we returned, ticking off some other resident and winter birds, including a Northern Mockingbird:

 ![](/images/P1150229.jpg)